BansheeStudio/PokemonWildsGen3Overhaul/README.md

 Contributor - Danieru
 Thanks for the new holes tiles and OW sprites recolour it's a great job and really improves the world & the half of the Dig Tiles

+Contributor - Jet (clumsyc4)
+Thank you Jet for doing a handful of people it really helps to get the pokemon OW sprites upto date to look like gen 3